waffle-iron/docs-rackspace/style-guide/screenshot-diagram-guidelines.md

 Install Jing to capture and edit screenshots.
 Jing is available as a free download at https://www.techsmith.com/jing.html.

-To learn how to take a screenshot and make a callout in Jing, use the tutorial [capture an image](https://www.techsmith.com/tutorial-jing-capture-an-image.html)
+To learn how to take a screenshot and make a callout, use the Jing [capture an image](https://www.techsmith.com/tutorial-jing-capture-an-image.html) tutorial.

 **Note:** Jing does not support Linux distributions, but you can use other programs such as gscreendemp, GreenShot, and Shutter on Linux.

+### Screenshots in procedures

+If you include a screenshot in a procedure, place it directly under the step that it illustrates.
+Do not rely on the screenshot to show information or values that the user must enter; always provide that information in the text of the steps.
+However, ensure that the screenshot accurately reflects the directions and values in the step text.

 ### Screenshot checklist

-Use the following checklist to keep your screenshots up to standard:
+Use the following standards when creating your screenshots:

-- [ ] **Size**: Must not be larger than 600 pixels wide.
+- [ ] **Size**: Make screenshots no larger than 600 pixels wide.
 - [ ] **Callouts**: Use only arrows and boxes for callouts.
+- [ ] **Scope**: Limit the scope of a screenshot to just the portion of the UI that shows the action, plus enough surrounding detail to help the user locate the item.
 - [ ] **Callout color**: Use **Red** (hexadecimal color **FF0000**) for all callouts.
-- [ ] **File name**: Must be unique and meaningful, enabling easy differentiation between screenshots.
+- [ ] **File name**: Create unique and meaningful file names to easily differentiate between screenshots.
+- [ ] **Titles:** Titles are not required, especially for screenshots in procedures and tutorials.
+If you want to add a title to a screenshot for clarity, follow the guidelines in [Titles and headings](https://github.com/rackerlabs/docs-rackspace/blob/master/style-guide/m-z-style-guidelines.md#titles-headings).

 To learn how to take a screenshot and make a callout in Jing, use the tutorial [capture an image](https://www.techsmith.com/tutorial-jing-capture-an-image.html)

 ## Diagram guidelines

 Diagrams can be useful tools to help users visualize complex processes in a simplified fashion.
 However, diagrams can sometimes be too simplistic, confusing the user instead of providing help.
-Although the decision about whether a diagram might be helpful depends on the context of each document and the discretion of each writer.
+The decision about whether a diagram might be helpful depends on the context of each document and the discretion of each writer.

 - [When to use diagrams](#when-to-use-diagrams)
 - [When not to use diagrams](#when-not-to-use-diagrams)